A/N: Dedicated to Flattered By Mockery. Incest, vague sexual situations, vaguely implied character death, and a bit of language.

 "Bruder, you idiot. . ."
 The taller nation growls.
 "You did what you could, and I could not have expected any more."

 To have his own words tossed in his face like that causes the albino to freeze for a second or two.
 Then, for no reason at all, he bursts out laughing.
-He doesn't know why he is laughing, but it feels so good.
-His brother stares at him for a moment, like he has lost his mind, before joining in too.
+He doesn't know why he is laughing, but it feels so damn good.
+His brother stares at him for a moment, like he thinks Prussia has finally lost his mind, before joining in too.
 They laugh until they are breathless, until their bruised ribs ache, until they can't laugh any more.
 They laugh away their grief, their pain.

 They laugh because they will not cry.

-Prussia feels a little more adventurous this time, so he allows his tongue to dart forward to lick and request permission for invasion.
+Prussia, encouraged, allows his tongue to dart forward to lick and request permission for invasion.
 The other mouth opens instantly and their tongues twirl around each other, almost dancing.
 All the while, they gradually ease inside the destroyed house.
 Soon they are sprawled out on the ground, blissfully unaware of the puddles of half-dried blood and mud and gore surrounding them.

 He knows he can't stay.
 No matter how much he wants to.